McKay42/McOsu-NX/README.md

 Runs on McEngine: [https://github.com/McKay42/McEngine](https://github.com/McKay42/McEngine)

+(You can't compile this yet, I still have to clean everything up)

 ## How to install:
 1. Download the newest zip file from the releases page
 2. Merge the contents of the zip file with your microSD card (do **NOT** change any folder structures or filenames!)